kraftp/CS51-Final-Project/README.md

 be matched against REGEX.
 Whether INPUT matches REGEX will be ouputed to stdout.
 The [-dp] and [-dn] flags enable visualization of the parse tree and non-deterministic finite automaton (NFA) that the regular expression is parsed and compiled into, respectively (see below).

-Be sure to escape characters normally escaped in your shell with backslashes
+Be sure to escape characters normally escaped in your shell with backslashes.
+The characters '(', ')', '|', '*', '.', '?', '[', ']', and '~' need to be
+escaped with the tilde, '~'.

 GRAMMAR (BNF):